The building stones for smart products

 Printed electronics are crucial in the development of the Internet of Things, in which objects become increasingly smart, gathering and sharing information with other objects and the cloud.
 Our homes, cars and even clothes are being fitted with a wide range of sensors, smart labels, loggers and tags, all of which can be manufactured at low-cost by using printed electronics.

-Quad Industries uses its expertise in precision screen printing techniques to integrate functionality directly on various lightweight and flexible materials such as plastics, textiles, TPU and even paper.
-This allows the integration of a wide range of electronics – temperature sensors, NFC antennas, batteries – in any object, whatever its shape, size or material.
+Quad Industries uses its expertise in high-precision, fully automated screen printing-techniques to integrate functionality directly on various lightweight and flexible materials such as plastics, textiles, TPU and even paper.
+This allows the integration of a wide range of electronics – sensors, connectivity, heating – in any object, whatever its shape, size or material.
 Printed electronics not only enhance flexibility, they are also less harmful to the environment and more cost-effective to manufacture.

 Printable electronics: from idea to execution

 Although printed electronics represent an almost limitless area of possibilities, there is still a large gap between the many ideas that are being generated and the practical execution.
 That’s where Quad Industries comes in.
 We can help you integrate electronics into any kind of object, from sport shoes to security badges and smart plastics.
 Whether you’re a start-up or a multinational, we help you get the results you’re after.
 Do you want to know more about our printed electronics solutions for your products?
 Get in touch by filling out our contact form.

 Printed electronics – Applications

 Below we have summed up the most common applications of printable electronics.

 We use two types of technology for our printable electronics: printed sensors and flexible heating.
 Below you can find more information about these two techniques.

 Smart shirt can help monitor breathing for patients with chronic lung disease Of all the most common causes of death in the world, COPD (chronic obstructive pulmonary disease) is the only one that is increasing.
 Currently, 5% of the world's population will die from...